 AHSL 7255 Advanced Concepts in Audiology (2:2:0) This course is to provide clinical training in use of additional testing and techniques to expand the diagnostic and rehabilitative focus of audiologists.
 It will address audiometric problems from both a clinical and experimental point of view.
 There will be an emphasis on the theoretical basis behind clinical instrumentation and methodologies in clinical diagnosis.
 Based on the focus for this course, prerequisite knowledge of basic audiometric testing and interpretation are expected.
-ISBN: 978-1-5-6593873-1 multiple environments will be a central aspect of the course.
-ISBN: 0-9723143-0-X; ISBN: 0-8058-4681-6
+ISBN: 978-1-5-6593873-1

 AHSL 7260 Hearing Conservation and Instrumentation (2:2:0) This course will present the physiologic and behavioral effects of noise exposure, hearing conservation programs, and clinical services to children and adults from diverse populations.
-Instrumentation associated with the measurement of noise across
+Instrumentation associated with the measurement of noise across multiple environments will be a central aspect of the course.
+ISBN: 978-0-8-0584681-2; ISBN: 0-8058-4681-6; ISBN: 978-0-9-7231430-5